joblib/loky/README.md

 cross-version implementation of the `ProcessPoolExecutor` class of `concurrent.futures`.
 It notably features:

-  * __Deadlock free implementation__: one of the major concern in standard `multiprocessing` and `concurrent.futures` libraries is the ability of the `Pool/Executor` to handle crashes of worker processes.
-This library intends to fix those possible deadlocks and send back meaningful errors.

-  * __Consistent spawn behavior__: All processes are started using
-    fork/exec on POSIX systems.
+  * __Consistent and robust spawn behavior__: All processes are started using fork + exec on POSIX systems.
 This ensures safer interactions with third party libraries.
+On the contrary, `multiprocessing.Pool` uses fork without exec by default, causing third party runtimes to crash (e.g. OpenMP, macOS Accelerate...).

   * __Reusable executor__: strategy to avoid re-spawning a complete
     executor every time.
 A singleton executor instance can be reused (and